agsb/jelly/documents/CircuitDesign.md

 02 XOR gates, U14, U15, are 74HC86, 150 ns ( ~6.7 MHz ), quad 2-input XOR gate;

-### Clock
+### Clock Circuit

-One oscilator circuit with a 555, gives a primary clock pulses (less than 1.6 MHz);
+One oscilator circuit with a 555, gives a primary clock pulses (less than 2.0 MHz);

 ### Finite State Machine

-A binary up-counter 74HC393, U8, takes clock pulses from clock circuit, gives Q0-Q3 as A0-A4 into U1, clear is CR3 and Q4-Q7 unused;
+A binary up-counter 74HC393, U8, takes clock pulses from clock circuit, gives Q0-Q3 as A0-A4 into U1 and U2, clear is CR3 and _Q4-Q7 unused_;

-A latch 74HC574, U4, takes D0-D7 from data bus, gives Q0-Q3 as A4-A7 into U1, clock is CK4 and Q4-Q7 unused;
+A latch 74HC574, U4, takes D0-D7 from data bus, gives Q0-Q3 as A4-A7 into U1, clock is CK4 and _Q4-Q7 unused_;

-Two eeprom AT28C16, U1 and A2, takes Q0-Q3 from U8 as A0-A3 and Q4-Q7 from U4 as A4-A7, U1 gives D0-D3 as M0-M3 and D4-D7 as T0-T3, and U2 gives D0-D7 as C0-C4 and K4-K7 control lines for circuits.
+Two eeprom AT28C16, U1 and A2, takes Q0-Q3 from U8 as A0-A3 and Q4-Q7 from U4 as A4-A7, U1 gives C0-C7 and U2 gives C8-C15.
+The D0-D3 as M0-M3 and D4-D7 as T0-T3, D8-D11 as C0-C4, and D12-D15 as K4-K7, as lines for circuits.

 This circuit is used to translate a byte as finite state machine steps.
-It is used for opcode and microcode lookup, address A0-A3 are used for up 16 steps micro-code, A4-A7 for define 16 op-code, A8 selected by zero circuit detector, A9 selects mode code or loop, A10 are not used.
+It is used for opcode and microcode lookup, address A0-A3 are used for up 16 steps micro-code, A4-A7 for define 16 op-code, A8 selected by zero circuit detector, A9 selects mode code or loop, _A10 are not used_.

-The low nibble M0-M3 are used to select math operation and the high nible T0-T3 are used to signals outside Jelly.
-Both controls signals inside Jelly.
+The M0-M3 are used to select math operation, the T0-T3 are used to signals outside Jelly, the C0-C3 and K0-K3 controls signals inside Jelly.

 ### Math Lookups and Decoder